LukasP-ghub/CitiesApp/README.md

 # cities-app
- Fetching cities near location coords and countries to get few basic statistics from GeoDB Cities API and use Goggle Maps to locate them.
+ Fetch cities near location coords or countries to get few basic statistics from GeoDB Cities API and use Goggle Maps to locate them.

 ## Stack
 - HTML